World Firefighters Games: Purpose

 The motivation behind the games was to overcome some of the problems with entering the World Police and Fire Games, in that the games are only open to full-time paid firefighters.
 As most fire services globally use volunteer personnel the World Firefighters Games allows entrants that are full-time, part-time and volunteer, as well as the families of fire service personnel to enter.

 After the first games, an attempt was made to register the name to seek profit.
 When the games were held in Perth in 1994, the organising committee felt so strongly about the games belonging to the firefighter that they bought the rights from the original owners and Perth has become the home of the world governing body, "World Firefighters Games WA Inc".
 The governing body licenses each fire department and allows use of the name and branding for the running of the event.
 The governing body is entirely a non-profit organization and all proceeds are donated to charity.
 The largest games to date were held in Chungj, from 10–18 September 2018 with approximately 6,600 athletes and 20,000 spectators.

 Toughest Firefighter Alive

 The Toughest Firefighter Alive, which is specific to the World Firefighters Games, is carried out in full firefighting kit and tests competitors in a number of firefighting-specific disciplines.
-There are four parts, all carried out in full firefighting kit.
+There are four different categories.